-- a.
-The child or children will not be listed on the class listings posted prior to school beginning and they may not attend school if the first two tuition payments have not been received by the tuition processor by August 10th.
-Tuition payments must be current at the end of the first trimester in December in order for the child/children to return to Blessed Sacrament in the second trimester.
-The final payment must be current for the child/children to complete the school year and to receive their report cards. - b.
-Report cards will be withheld at the end of each trimester for any family that is not current with their tuition payments. - c.
-Families who have not completed their tuition payments for the current school year will not be permitted to complete registration for the next school year at the Fee Days scheduled in early May.
-A space for those children will not be held for the next school year unless written arrangements are made with the Business Manager before the end of Fee Days.

-- d.
-Delinquency letters will be sent out by the tuition processor on a monthly basis.
-There will be a \$20.00 fee for late payments. - c.
-If your only child attending Blessed Sacrament will graduate from the eighth grade, all tuition payments and late fees must be made by the due date in order for the child to participate in graduation ceremonies and to receive a final report card or their school transcripts. - d.
-Chronic delinquencies will be dealt with on an individual basis; serious and specific consequences will be imposed. - e.
-If any family is unable to make the required tuition payments, a tuition assistance application may be obtained from the school office until November 1st.
-After that time any family encountering financial hardship must notify the school office for further tuition assistance information. - f.
-The discount for those paying tuition upfront is available only to those who make their full payment by June 1. - 1.6 There shall be four options for payment of tuition: - a.
-Monthly payments from July to April through the current tuition payment system.
-Payments are due on the 30th of each month and a late fee of \$20.00 will be charged for late payments. - b.
-Automatic monthly debit from your account at any bank. - c.
+- The child or children will not be listed on the class listings posted prior to school beginning, and they may not attend school if the first two tuition payments have not been received by the tuition processor by August 10th.
+Tuition payments must be current at the end of the first trimester in December in order for the child/children to return to Blessed Sacrament School in the second trimester.
+The final payment must be current for the child/children to complete the school year and to receive their report cards. - Report cards will be withheld at the end of each trimester for any family that is not current with their tuition payments. - Families who have not completed their tuition payments for the current school year will not be permitted to complete registration for the next school year at the Fee Days scheduled in early May.
+A space for those children will not be held for the next school year unless written arrangements are made with the Business Manager before the end of Fee Days. - Delinquency letters will be sent out by the tuition processor on a monthly basis.
+There will be a \$20.00 fee for late payments. - If your only child attending Blessed Sacrament School will graduate from the eighth grade, all tuition payments and late fees must be made by the due date in order for the child to participate in graduation ceremonies and to receive a final report card or their school transcripts. - Chronic delinquencies will be dealt with on an individual basis; serious and specific consequences will be imposed. - If any family is unable to make the required tuition payments, a tuition assistance application may be obtained from the Business Manager until November 1st.
+After that time any family encountering financial hardship must notify the Business Manager for further tuition assistance information. - The discount for those paying tuition upfront is available only to those who make their full payment by June 1. - 1.6 There shall be four options for payment of tuition: - Monthly payments from July to April through the current tuition payment system.
+Payments are due on the 30th of each month and a late fee of \$20.00 will be charged for late payments.

+- Automatic monthly debit from your account at any bank.

 All tuition paid up front by June 1st.
-If paid after June 1st, the \$75 discount will be forfeited. - d.
+If paid after June 1st, the \$75 discount will be forfeited.

 Tuition paid in two installments, the first due by June 1st and the second due by December 1st.
-A \$20.00 late fee will be charged on all late payments. - 1.7 All fees such as school fees, book rentals, and cafeteria fees are the responsibility of the parents.
-Failure to pay these fees will result in appropriate sanctions as determined by the principal, e.g., withholding progress reports or report cards, children not listed on posted homeroom groupings, etc. - 1.8 Tuition will be charged for all students enrolled in the Parish School of Religion.
-This tuition will be used to defray costs of instructional materials and catechists' stipends. - a.
-Tuition payments for PSR are due semi-annually.
-Delinquent tuition payments after June 1st (30 days after the end of the term) will result in written notification by the Pastor or DRE. - 1.9 Every effort will be made to include children with special needs in the Parish School of Religion (PSR) program. - 1.10 Kindergarten tuition may be paid in full prior to the first day of school or semi-annually.
-A non-refundable processing fee and the materials fee is required to be paid with Kindergarten registration.
+A \$20.00 late fee will be charged on all late payments.

+1.7 All fees such as school fees, book rentals, and cafeteria fees are the responsibility of the parents.
+Failure to pay these fees will result in appropriate sanctions as determined by the Principal, e.g., withholding progress reports or report cards, children not listed on posted homeroom groupings, etc.